THz Platform

-The THz platform was created as part of a technology platform called "TeraPole," which was subsidized by the Languedoc-Roussillon region (2006-2009).
+The THz platform was established as part of the “TeraPole” technology platform, which was funded by the Languedoc-Roussillon region (2006–2009).

-Since its inception, the THz Platform has continued to develop and expand, acquiring the equipment needed for research projects with the help of funding.
-Part of the acquisition was subsidized by the Languedoc-Roussillon Region, for example, through the GEPETOS project.
+Since its inception, the THz Platform has continued to grow and expand its inventory of equipment needed for research projects, thanks to funding from these projects.
+Some of the equipment was subsidized by the Languedoc-Roussillon Region, for example, through the GEPETOS project.

-The platform is also open to internal and external users.
-External users are generally researchers from laboratories that are members of national or international THz research groups, of which the THz team is also a part.
-Often, external users and the THz team have joint projects that are carried out on the THz Platform and/or at partners' experimental sites.
+The platform is also open to both internal and external users.
+External users are typically researchers from laboratories that are members of national or international THz research consortia, of which the THz team is also a part.
+Often, external users and the THz team collaborate on joint projects carried out at the THz Platform and/or at partner experimental sites.

 In recent years, the THz Platform has been used to carry out national projects (ANR projects, regional projects, industrial contracts) as well as the following international programs (European and International Projects):